 View a list of the 2 names that reference Cedric.

 Popularity of Cedric

-Cedric is a very popular first name for men (#390 out of 1220) but an uncommon surname or last name for all people (1990 U.S. Census).
+Cedric is a very popular first name for males (#390 out of 1220) but an uncommon surname or last name for all people (2000 U.S. Census).

-Displayed below are the baby name popularity trends of the name Cedric compared with its variant forms and related boy baby names.
-(2012 statistics).
-View the popularity trend for Cedric only.
+Displayed below is the baby names popularity of Cedric name for boys (2012 statistics).
+Compare Cedric with its variant forms and related boy baby names.